 Prior to joining Hollingsworth LLP, Melissa served as a Heath Law Intern for the Addiction and Public Policy Initiative of the O’Neill Institute for National and Global Health Law and Policy in Washington, D.C.
 She co-authored numerous articles and reports on emerging laws governing medication-assisted treatment for substance abuse, as well as contributed to the model state statute directing opioid litigation settlement funds (The New Mobile Methadone Rules And What They Mean For Treatment Access; National Snapshot: Access to Medications for Opioid Use Disorder in U.S. Jails and Prisons).

 Receiving her J.D. from Georgetown Law, Melissa was Managing Editor of the Food and Drug Law Journal and was involved in the Health Law Society and Women’s Legal Alliance.
 She graduated from American University with a M.A. in Psychology and a B.A, cum laude, in Psychology.
 While at American University for graduate studies, Melissa served as a Research Assistant in the Behavioral Pharmacology and Health Promotion Laboratory.
+Melissa was a member of the firm’s 2022 Summer Associate class.

 Education